Home » Journalism

 The essential starting point is to have a clear central message.
 What are you trying to say?
 What’s your point?
 Clarity on this makes everything which follows much easier.

-My companion piece “7 tips for writing the perfect article” explains how to decide on your message; focus on readership; and ensure what you are writing is relevant.
+My companion piece “7 tips for writing the perfect article” illustrates with examples how to decide on your message and ensure what you are writing is relevant.

 Once you are clear on what you want to say, it’s time to get started.
 “The best way to start work is to start work”.
 Structure is everything.

 Many journalists use a simple template.
 There are lots of ways of doing this; but the following, based on advice from a US journalist friend, has worked well for me in numerous feature articles during my time as a freelance journalist.
 A worked example is at the end of this blog.

 Robert Pimm writing in an Istanbul cafe.
 Follow him on Twitter: @robertpimm

 Your article should consist of the following elements.
 I’ve set them out in the order in which they will appear (more…)

 So you want to write a non-fiction piece for publication as a blog, newspaper article or in other media.
 Let’s call it “an article”.
 Where to start?
 Here.

 1. What is your message?
 A clear message is the most important – and difficult – element of writing an article.
 If you don’t know what your message is or why you’re communicating it this way, stop right now.
 The good news?
 Once you’ve decided your key message, the article is already half-written.
-Check out this piece, where the message is “if you’re going ski-ing, you may find that a ski-guide helps you have more fun“.
+Check out this piece, where the message is “if you’re going ski-ing a ski-guide may help you have more fun“.
 That message must be newsworthy and interesting – are you or the editor confident people will want to read it?

 2. How to decide on your message.
 So what is “newsworthy and interesting”?
 Two possibilities: